- Out of all the notable cyber attacks the Stuxnet attack on the Iranian nuclear facility is one of the most baffling.

 - Supposedly perpetrated by American and Israeli security services, the attack remains a mystery.

 First identified in 2010, cybersecurity experts credit the Stuxnet virus as the first official digital weapon.
-Although the origins of its creation are unclear, the virus had a specific target, nuclear processing facility equipment in Iran.
+Although the history, origins and its creation are unclear, the virus had a specific target, nuclear processing facility equipment in Iran.
 Computers in this country accounted for over 60% of the global infected systems.

 What is the Stuxnet Virus?

 Stuxnet is a layered virus designed to attack systems with a specific configuration.
-The nuclear processing facility in Natanz, Iraq, used supervisory control and data acquisition (SCADA) technology supported by Siemens Step 7 software.
-Stuxnet uses a series of zero-day exploits to attack systems with a Windows OS and the correct Siemens product.
+The nuclear processing facility in Natanz, Iraq, which used supervisory control and data acquisition (SCADA) technology supported by Siemens Step 7 software.
+Stuxnet used a series of zero-day exploits to attack the systems with a Windows OS and the correct Siemens product.

-From there, the virus attacks programmable logic controllers in the SCADA system to damage the equipment they run.
-At the same time, the virus sends back data indicating that everything is operating within normal parameters.
-This part of the attack involves the most harmful effects.
-In the best-known attacks, the malware caused the failure of centrifuges used to extract nuclear material for use in weapons.
+From there, the virus attacked programmable logic controllers in the SCADA system to damage the equipment they run.
+At the same time, the virus sent back data indicating that everything is operating within normal parameters.
+This as the most harmful aspect of the attack.
+In the best-known attacks, the malware caused the failure of centrifuges used to extract nuclear material used in the weapons.

 A History of the Stuxnet Virus

 The hackers that developed Stuxnet are believed to have done so as part of a joint operation between the United States and Israel known as Operation Olympic Games.
 The goal was to disrupt Iran’s nuclear weapons development program by damaging their equipment.